mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 There are a couple ways to mitigate this:

-- Add chamfer to bodies, i.e. round the edges, or use circular bodies to reduce the impact of the ghost collisions.
+- Add chamfer to bodies, i.e. round the edges, like we did in this post or use circular bodies to reduce the impact of the ghost collisions.
-- Map out your level's hitboxes as as a few convex hulls instead of giving each tile a separate body.
+- Map out your level's hitboxes in as few shapes as possible, instead of giving each tile a separate body.
 You can still use Tiled for this.
 Create an object layer, and fill it with shapes, convert those shapes to Matter bodies in Phaser.
-The demo code does that.
+The demo code linked above does just that.
-- You might be able to use Matter's ability to handle compound bodies to join all your tiles into one body, depending on the complexity of your map.

-Or, just live with the little glitches for a bit. [@hexus](https://github.com/hexus) is working on a Phaser plugin for solving for ghost collisions against tilemaps, so keep an eye on his GitHub feed.
-It should be dropping pretty soon.
+- Or, keep an eye on hexus/phaser-slopes. @hexus is almost done with a Phaser plugin for solving ghost collisions against tilemaps.
+It lets you keep your tiles as separate bodies, like we've done here, which is helpful if you need to do things like check if a particular colliding tile is something lethal like lava 💪🏽

 ## Series Finale

 Thanks for reading.
 Hope you've enjoyed reading this series on modular game worlds.

-While this series is over, I'll still be posting about Phaser 3, so if there's something you'd like to see in future posts, let me know!
+While this series is over, I'll still be posting about Phaser 3, so if you've got feedback on the format, or there's something you'd like to see in future posts, let me know!

 ## About Me